Alison Peebles , Art Psychotherapist

 This website contains useful short videos where clients talk about their experience of art therapy.
 The British Association of Art Therapists.

-I offer a free 15 minute telephone consultation where you can have a chat with me about art therapy before making an appointment.
+I offer a free 15 minute telephone or online consultation where you can have a chat with me about art psychotherapy before making an appointment.
 It is up to you how you use this time.You may wish to find out more about Art Psychotherapy and how it might help you.

 Please do not hesitate to contact me to discuss you needs whether you are an individual looking for personal therapy or you are a professional /organisation looking for clinical supervision or further information/advice on Art Therapy.
 Please leave a message for me on telephone contact number above if unavailable and I will return your call as soon as possible.
 Alternatively you can email your enquiry.